MarkShawn2020/shi-exhibition/README.md

 npm run dev
 ```

 Open http://localhost:3000 with your favorite browser to see your project.
-For your information, the project is already pre-configured with a local database using PGlite.
-No extra setup is required to run the project locally.
+To use the database features, you'll need to set up a Supabase project and configure the environment variables as described in the database setup section below.

 ### Set up authentication